lhbikos/ReC_Psychometrics/docs/15-Simulations.md

   - The second simulation creates "A" and "B" data for the focal scale.
 When you are practicing test-retest reliability, you can *pretend* that A and B are from the same respondents.
 Later, when you are practicing invariance testing you can *pretend* that the data are from two different groups.
 * At least one of these scales as five subscales.
 In certain analyses (e.g., item analysis) this may become unwieldy.
 In such cases you may wish to select three of those subscales and run the analyses with just those.
 After all, "it's just practice."
 I do recommend that you complete the majority of practice assignments with a minimum of three subscales.
 * Each of the simulations includes a random seed.
 If you and homework partners would like to work on the same simulation, you could gently increase your challenge by setting different random seeds and comparing the subtle differences in the solutions.
 * I  recommend that you retrieve the original psychometric article so that you can compare your analytic choices and results with those completed in the article.
-At least two of the articles are available as preprints or in open source journals.
+At least two of the articles are available as preprints or in open-source journals.

 ## iBelong Scale

 The iBelong Scale [@lee_ibelong_2024] is a measure of racial-ethnic-cultural (REC) belonging for BIPOC people.
-The scale includes 25 items with responses rated on a 6 point Likert scale ranging from 1 (*strongly disagree*) to 6 (*strongly agree*).
+The scale includes 25 items with responses rated on a 6-point Likert scale ranging from 1 (*strongly disagree*) to 6 (*strongly agree*).
 At the start of the survey, participants are asked to self-identify their REC identity (i.e., "In terms of my racial-ethnic-cultural [REC] identity I consider myself to be:____").
 Higher scores indicate a stronger sense of REC belonging.
 Lee and Neville [-@lee_ibelong_2024] reported that a five-factor solution resulted in the best fit.

 Beneath each of the five factors are a list of the items; variable names follow in parentheses.